Poseyd29/Bamazon-1/README.md

 <a name="executive"></a>
 - Below is a demo of the `BamazonExecutive.js` file...
-  - Running `node BamazonExecutive.js` will display a menu and peform the specific requests.
+  - Running `node BamazonExecutive.js` will display a menu and perform the specific requests.
     ![Executive Menu](/example_images/BamazonExecutive-0.png)
     - The executive can choose option `1` to view the sales by department.
       ![Executive 1](/example_images/BamazonExecutive-1.png)